 Each of the scored parcels will be assigned a ranking of high, moderate or low.
 This assignment represents the degree to which acquisition of full title benefits the linked resources and services identified to occur on the specific parcel.
-The rankings will be assigned on the basis of staff's review of the results of the evaluation.
+The rankings will be assigned on the basis of a multi-agency team review of the results of the evaluation.